AlseneChien/Altek-AIBox-For-Azure-IoT/aibox-linux-for-edge.md

 #### 2.1.6 Update Azure IoTEdge Device connect string via SSH

+AIBox support Azure Iot Hub.
+It can be one Azure Iot Edge Device.
 If you already [create your own connect string for Auzre IotEdge Device](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux#deploy-a-module), you may use below shell cmd via SSH to update connect string into device.

 ```